 Variable Hours.
 If a course is listed in the Schedule of Classes with a range of credits (for example, "1-3"), it means that it is a variable hour course and you have the option of choosing the credits.
 To change the number of hours, follow these steps:

 * Register for the course as you normally would.
 A "default" number of hours will display in the Cred column on your Add/Drop screen.

-* If the "default" number of hours displayed is the number for which you would like to take the course, do nothing.
+* If the "default" number of credits displayed is the number for which you would like to take the course, do nothing.
 If you would like to change the default number to another number, click on the Return to Menu button and choose the Variable Hours Option link from the Registration Menu (you may do this at any time during your session.)

 * The variable hour course will appear on the Variable Hour Options screen with a box that will allow you to modify the number of hours.
 Enter the correct number of hours into this box and then click on Submit Changes.
 The same screen will return with the new hours in the box.